-In work with Fredrik Öhrn (to appear in Statistics in Medicine), we derived designs which minimise expected sample size while satisfying four error rate constraints.
+In work with Fredrik Öhrn (Statistics in Medicine, 2010), we derived designs which minimise expected sample size while satisfying four error rate constraints.
 Again, we define Bayes decision problems, solve these by Dynamic Programming, and search for costs such that the optimal procedure has specified error rates.